WhoCanFixMyCar covers the most common Ford Mondeo faults, including average repair costs.

 The suspension arm needs to be replaced.
 Suspension repairs on a Mondeo cost £137.57 on average.

 There have been reports of the four-speed automatic transmission on 2.0-litre petrol models failing after around 60,000 miles.
 Transmission failure can happen for several reasons, including a fluid leak or operational errors.

 What repair is needed for automatic transmission failure, and how much does it cost for a Ford Mondeo?

 Depending on the problem, a repair may be performed to replace faulty components or stop fluid leaks.
-The price will depend on the extent of the issue, but on average, Mondeo transmission problems cost £380 based on 2021 data.
+The price will depend on the extent of the issue, but on average, Mondeo transmission problems cost £380 based on our data.